Crisis Intervention Classes

-What exactly is “crisis intervention training” and why has it became “highly recommended” training for those working in mental health and related human service professions?
+What exactly is “crisis intervention training” and why has it became “highly recommended” classes for those working in mental health and related human service professions?
 A great question, with a fairly straightforward answer.
-The term “crisis intervention training” most often represents a training curriculum consisting of both verbal and physical intervention techniques to be utilized by a “responder” (mental health tech, law enforcement officer, correctional officer, group home worker, human services professional, etc.) in efforts to calm, contain, control and/or otherwise de-escalate an individual who is in “crisis,” often demonstrated by an agitated, hostile, or aggressive behaviors.
+The term “crisis intervention” most often represents a curriculum consisting of both verbal and physical intervention techniques to be utilized by a “responder” (mental health tech, law enforcement officer, correctional officer, group home worker, human services professional, etc.) in efforts to calm, contain, control and/or otherwise de-escalate an individual who is in “crisis,” often demonstrated by an agitated, hostile, or aggressive behaviors.

-Crisis Intervention Training techniques are often based on a number of basic principles such as:
+Crisis Intervention techniques are often based on a number of basic principles such as:

 1. Treating the individual in crisis with dignity and respect throughout the encounter, regardless of actions taken by the individual.